How we act and react (our behaviour) is the outcome of

 Neuron’s transmit electrical signals around the brain and nervous systems.

 Synapses connect brain cells

 Synapses connect neuron’s to each other through tiny chemicals connectors called neurotransmitters.
-Dopamine and serotonin for example.

 Neural Pathways & Behaviour Imprinting

 Neuron’s pass the signal along the line (via the synapses) to tell us what to think about, and how to act or react.

 And when we repeat a pattern the behaviour it is hardcoded into the brain as a neural pathway.